• Skip to main content

 Tips for making the crêpes:

 1. Use a ¼ cup for consistency.
-This is my biggest tip to achieve consistent layers.
 A ¼ cup of batter makes the perfect 23cm/9inch crêpe, and a ¼ cup of whipped cream provides the ideal amount between each layer.
-Using the exact amount will ensure an utterly professional-looking layer cake that looks straight off the counter of your local bakery.

 2. Use two pans to make the crêpes.
 Speed up making the crêpes by using two pans at a time.
 You won't be able to leave the stove for a second, but it will halve the time needed to make the crêpes!